aphiria/aphiria/README.md

 $response = new Response();
 ```

 This will create a 200 OK response.
-If you'd like to set a different status code, you can either pass it in the constructor or via `setStatusCode()`:
+If you'd like to set a different status code, you can either pass it in the constructor or via `Response::setStatusCode()`:

 ```php
 $response = new Response(404);